DominickNasta/restaurant-reservation-app/README.md

 ![Restuarant-app](https://user-images.githubusercontent.com/52841881/191123187-5d2a283d-cc3c-471e-88eb-91d9d7580081.png)
 Live site: https://final-front-end-z5vn.onrender.com
 ## Description
-For this project, I created an application for restaurants to allows users to create, update, view, delete reservations, as well as seat them at varius tables within the restaurant.
+For this project, I created an application for restaurants to allows users to create, update, view, delete reservations, as well as seat them at various tables within the restaurant.

 ## Technologies & Tools
 - [ ] React